RenderKit/oidn/README.md

-The albedo for dielectric surfaces (e.g. glass) should be either 1 or, if the surface is perfect specular (i.e. has a delta BSDF), the Fresnel blend of the reflected and transmitted albedos (as previously discussed).
-The latter usually works better but *only* if it does not introduce too much additional noise due to random sampling.
-Thus we recommend to split the path into a reflected and a transmitted path at the first hit, and perhaps fall back to an albedo of 1 for subsequent dielectric hits, to avoid noise.
+The albedo for dielectric surfaces (e.g. glass) should be either 1 or, if the surface is perfect specular (i.e. has a delta BSDF), the Fresnel blend of the reflected and transmitted albedos.
+The latter usually works better but only if it does not introduce too much noise or the albedo is pre-filtered.
+If noise is an issue, we recommend to split the path into a reflected and a transmitted path at the first hit, and perhaps fall back to an albedo of 1 for subsequent dielectric hits.
 The reflected albedo in itself can be used for mirror-like surfaces as well.

 The albedo for layered surfaces can be computed as the weighted sum of the albedos of the individual layers.
 Non-absorbing clear coat layers